unicode-org/cldr/docs/ldml/tr35-general.md

 > © ® ™ @ & ° ‧ ·/ # % ¶ § * † ‡
 > + − ± × ÷ < ≤ = ≅ ≥ > √

-The numbers exemplars does not currently include lesser-used characters: exponential notation (3.1 × 10²³, ∞, NAN).
-Nor does it contain the units or currency symbols such as $, ¥, ₹,… It does contain %, because that occurs in the percent format.
+The numbers exemplars do not currently include lesser-used characters: exponential notation (3.1 × 10²³, ∞, NaN).
+Nor does it contain the units or currency symbols such as $, ¥, ₹, … It does contain %, because that occurs in the percent format.
 It may contain some special formatting characters like the RLM.
 A full list of the currency symbols used with that locale are in the `<currencies>` element, while the units can be gotten from the `<units>` element (both using inheritance, of course).The digits used in each numbering system are accessed in numberingSystems.xml.
-For more information, see _**Part 3: [Numbers](tr35-numbers.md#Contents)** , Section 2 [Number Elements](tr35-numbers.md#Number_Elements)_.
+For more information, see _**Part 3: [Numbers](tr35-numbers.md#Contents)**, Section 2 [Number Elements](tr35-numbers.md#Number_Elements)_.

 _Examples for zh.xml:_